gravitational/teleport/rfd/0009-advanced-session-control.md

 ## Why

-We've several request for advanced session control.
+We've had several requests for advanced session control.
 These requests can be grouped into these categories.

 + Keep a closer eye on contractor activity: Customers
 + Locking out the team during maintenance windows.
-+ Terminating access for an employee before the TTL of Teleports cert.
++ Terminating access for an employee before the TTL of Teleport's cert.
 + Obtaining FedRAMP NIST Control

 ### AC-17 Access Control